nordinr/git-init-basic/README.md

 # Git Basic

-Git is a versioning control tools used to manage project from development to deployment.
+Git is a versioning control tools used to manage project.

 ## 1. Installing Git
 Here's the straight forward guidelines on how to install git on your machine